 - Spoon ½-1 Tablespoon of raspberry jam into the center of each tartlet.

-- Sprinkle each tartlet with 1 heaping Tablespoon of crumble topping.
+- Sprinkle each tartlet with 1 heaping Tablespoon of the crumble topping.

 - Bake for 18-22 minutes or until lightly browned.